 - Two course cycles per year.
 Next cycle begins February 21, 2014.

 - For more information and to register online, please visit www.houstongec.org.

 A one-day course for health care professionals.

-- Course will be held in early 2014, date to be determined.
+- Course will be held in late 2014, date to be determined.

 - Overall objective is to increase knowledge of best geriatric practices, with an emphasis on pathophysiology, medication management, and complex patient management.

 - The recommended audience is physicians, physician assistants, nurse practitioners, nurses, pharmacists, physical and occupational therapists, speech/language pathologists and dentists.
 All health professionals are welcome.

 - Cost to be decided.
 CMEs, CNEs and CEUs for dentists will be provided.

 - See Houston Geriatric Education Center website for more information and to register.